GitauHarrison/getting-started-with-flask/03_getting_started_with_flask.md

 ### Step 9: Add README File

-Notice that our project on GitHub lacks a README.md file.
-As an assignment, I would like you to add one to your project and pushit to GitHub.
+Notice that our project on GitHub lacks a `README.md` file.
+As an assignment, I would like you to add one to your project and push it to GitHub.
 If you are not so sure how to go about it, kindly refer to our previous lesson [Git and GitHub](02_git_and_github.md).

 See my updated repository which currently includes the `README.md` file.